jschrier/blog/_posts/2023-01-30-Three-mathematical-models-for-machine-learning-and-high-throughput-experimentation.md

 **Limitations:**  While the state of knowledge improves over time, our ability to make improvements at each step remains constant.
 That is, our knowledge is cumulative, but does not have a compound-interest type effect.

 **Addendum to Model 2:**  You can compute the PDF of the maximum value in a batch of N draws from a Gaussian distribution analytically.
-It's fun to pencil it out in terms of error functions, but who has time for that these days.
+It's fun to pencil it out in terms of error functions, but we can also just let the computer do the work:

 ```mathematica
 f = PDF@OrderDistribution[{NormalDistribution[], n}, n]